 This would cost ‘the typical company’ $20 million each year, illustrating the impact of downtime on loss of revenue, productivity and consumer confidence.

 The overall field of data management (the gathering, validation, storage, protection and processing of data to make sure it is accessible for users when needed in a reliable way) and data models and paradigms are in flux.
-The growing importance of edge computing and emerging use cases needing ever more computing capacity, storage, analysis, protection and management overall, are transforming the dynamics of data and analytics in an age where cyber resilience rules.
+The growing importance of edge computing and emerging use cases needing ever more computing capacity, storage, analysis, cybersecurity maturity, and management overall, are transforming the dynamics of data and analytics in an age where cyber resilience rules.
 The need to increase analytic velocity and focus on analytic outcomes for data consumers has put DataOps on the map.
 The list goes on.

 Most data management challenges are known.
 From culture and skills to the sheer fact that things do evolve very fast and we’ve already passed the point where all data being generated could be stored, even if we wanted to, let alone had a good reason to as there are rules and regulations to be followed as well of course in relation with particular types of data and the purposes they are created or collected for, not to mention the increasing enterprise attack surface with all data gathering and connecting/sharing happening.

 Three-quarters of companies report using Software-as-a-Service (SaaS) platforms.
 Many are utilizing the cloud for their backup and recovery services, with 51% using Backup-as-a-Service (BaaS) and 44% using disaster recovery-as-a-service (DRaaS).

 Data protection and backup challenges as organizations recognize the need for ‘intelligent data management’